Donny-bla/segmentation-upsampler/paper/paper.md

 An 'upsampling' process is required to bridge the gap between image resolution and the required simulation resolution.
 However, naive interpolation-based upsampling methods, such as nearest neighbour or linear interpolation, may lead to 'staircasing' effects at a detriment to simulation accuracy [^6].
 Poor image segmentation may also lead to a staircased simulation domain and inaccurate simulation results.

-The challenge, therefore, lies in developing an upsampling method that can increase the resolution of segmented medical images smoothly, without introducing staircasing effects or other artifacts.
+The challenge lies in developing an upsampling method that can increase the resolution of segmented medical images smoothly, without introducing staircasing effects or other artifacts.
 The upsampling method should also be able to partially smooth staircasing artifacts introduced by poor image segmentation.

 # Algorithm design
 ## Overview